HsiangHung/Machine_Learning_Note/Bias-Variance_Tradeoff/README.md

 ## Bias

 The bias is error from erroneous assumptions in the learning algorithm.
-High bias can cause an algorithm to miss the relevant relations between features and target outputs (**underfitting**) [[1]][What are the differences between Random Forest and Gradient Tree Boosting algorithms?].
+High bias can cause an algorithm to miss the relevant relations between features and target outputs (**underfitting**) [[Quora: Yisong Yue]][What are the differences between Random Forest and Gradient Tree Boosting algorithms?].

-Generally, **parametric algorithms** have a **high bias** making them fast to learn and easier to understand but generally less flexible [[2]][Gentle Introduction to the Bias-Variance Trade-Off in Machine Learning].
+Generally, **parametric algorithms** have a **high bias** making them fast to learn and easier to understand but generally less flexible [[Jason Brownlee]][Gentle Introduction to the Bias-Variance Trade-Off in Machine Learning].
 In turn, they have **lower predictive performance**.
-In Blog [[2]][Gentle Introduction to the Bias-Variance Trade-Off in Machine Learning], Jason interpreted Low-Bias/High-Bias as less/more assumptions about the form of the target function (`y = f(x)`).
+In Blog [[Jason Brownlee]][Gentle Introduction to the Bias-Variance Trade-Off in Machine Learning], Jason interpreted Low-Bias/High-Bias as less/more assumptions about the form of the target function (`y = f(x)`).

 Examples of low-bias ML algorithms are **Decision Trees**, **k-Nearest Neighbors** and **Support Vector Machines**, where high-bias algorithms are **Linear Regression**, **Linear Discriminant Analysis** and **Logistic Regression**.
 Note random forest and boosting are non-parametric; do not confuse the hyperparameters.
 The parameters in the parametrical models point to the assumptions regarding the data distribution.
-The post [[3]][Are Random Forest and Boosting parametric or non-parametric?] has clearified the concept.
+The post [[StachExchange]][Are Random Forest and Boosting parametric or non-parametric?] has clearified the concept.
 Peter even further explain: In statistical sense, the model is parametric, if **parameters are learned** or **inferred** based on the **data**.
 A tree in this sense is nonparametric.
 Of course the tree depth is a parameter of the algorithm, but it is not inherently derived from the data, but rather an input parameter that has to be provided by the user.

 ## Variance

 n the other hand, the variance is error from sensitivity to small fluctuations in the training set.
-High variance can cause **overfitting**: modeling the random noise in the training data, rather than the intended outputs [[2]][Gentle Introduction to the Bias-Variance Trade-Off in Machine Learning].
+High variance can cause **overfitting**: modeling the random noise in the training data, rather than the intended outputs [[Jason Brownlee]][Gentle Introduction to the Bias-Variance Trade-Off in Machine Learning].

 Low/High Variance suggests small/large changes to the estimate of the target function with changes to the training dataset.
 Generally, nonparametric machine learning algorithms that have a lot of flexibility have a high variance.
 For example, decision trees have a high variance, that is even higher if the trees are not pruned before use.
 The high-bias models are usually low-variance models; examples include: Linear Regression, Linear Discriminant Analysis and Logistic Regression.
 On the other hand, examples of high-variance machine learning algorithms include: Decision Trees, k-Nearest Neighbors and Support Vector Machines.